ArnoldYSYeung/RL4XAI/README.md

 # RL4XAI
 This repository contains the files and data for RL4XAI.

-A released version of this work (ICML 2020 Workshop on Human Intrepretability in Machine Learning) may be found here: <a href="https://arxiv.org/abs/2007.09028">Sequential Explanations for Mental Model-Based Policies"</a>
+Released versions of this work may be found here:
+- <strong><a href="https://arxiv.org/abs/2007.09028">Sequential Explanations for Mental Model-Based Policies"</a></strong> (ICML 2020 Workshop on Human Intrepretability in Machine Learning)

 There are two main directories:
 - `./src/` contains files for building the Convolutional Neural Network and for generating the explanations from 3 different explainers